 Students at New Horizons who are enrolled in Career and Technical Education Center (CTEC) classes, and the Governor's School for Science and Technology, are not permitted to utilize cellular phones in the classroom during instructional hours.
-Use of electronic devices for instructional purposes during class time is permitted when authorized by the classroom teacher.
+The use of electronic devices for instructional purposes during class time is permitted when authorized by the classroom teacher.
 Any portable communication device brought on school grounds must:

-- be secured and not visible inside the building unless the student(s) is participating in a BYOD (bring your own device) session as part of a classroom instructional program. - be accompanied by Bring Your Own Device form, signed by student, and parent.
+- be secured and not visible inside the building unless the student(s) is participating in a BYOD (bring your own device) session as part of a classroom instructional program. - be accompanied by Bring Your Own Device form, signed by student, and parent. - not interfere with the instructional program or activity.
+The communication device may be used outside the school building (but not in the breezeway area between buildings) or facility before and after school hours or school-related activities.

-- not interfere with the instructional program or activity.
-The communication device may be used outside the school building (but not in the breezeway area between buildings) or facility before and after school hours or school related activities. - under no circumstances may students use any device to photograph, video record, or audio record any student, employee, or member of the public on school grounds unless they have permission from both the person(s) being photographed or recorded and a school official
+Under no circumstances may students use any device to photograph, video record, or audio record any student, employee, or member of the public on school grounds unless they have permission from both the person(s) being photographed or recorded and a school official

 New Horizons students in Newport Academy and the Center for Autism may not possess cell phones unless deemed necessary by a treating physician.
 Consequences for policy violations are as follows:

-- First Offense: The student will receive a verbal warning from the instructor. - Second Offense: The student's cell phone/communication device will be confiscated by school personnel and will be returned at the end of the session.
+- First Offense: The student will receive a verbal warning from the instructor. - Second Offense: The student's cell phone/communication device will be confiscated by school personnel and will be returned at the end of the session. - Third Offense: The student will be referred to an administrator.
 The student will receive a written warning specifying consequences for further cell phone violations.
-This warning must be signed by a parent and returned to the administrator by the student. - Third Offense: The student's cell phone/communication device will be confiscated by school personnel until a parent comes to pick up the phone. - Any further offenses: The student's cell phone will be confiscated and the student may be separated from the school pending a parent conference.
-During the conference, the phone will be returned to the parent who will be informed that the student may have lost his/her privilege to bring a cell phone to school for the remainder of the year. - Students refusing to relinquish their cell phone/communication device to school personnel upon request will receive a minimum of 3 days of out of school suspension from New Horizons and the student's homeschool for insubordination.
+This warning must be signed by a parent and returned to the administrator by the student. - Any further offenses: A conference will be scheduled with the student and parent.
+During the conference, the parent and student will be informed that the student may have lost his/her privilege to bring a cell phone to school for the remainder of the year.

+Students refusing to relinquish their cell phone/communication device to school personnel upon request will receive a minimum of 3 days of out of school suspension from New Horizons and the student's homeschool for insubordination.